udany/IdToHash/README.rst

 Tests
 -----

-Sadly, no standardized pretty tests, but there is a Test method tha allows you to test that it's deterministic and reversible.
+Sadly, no standardized pretty tests, but there is a Test method that allows you to test that it's deterministic and reversible.